elartey/gatling-opnsrc/README.md

 ./gatling-linux_64 --type='GET' --url 'http://acme.com' --rps 2 --numR 10 -headers 'Auth:SomeValue,X-Header:Foobar'

-Headers are optional.
-Content-Type headers are set automatically based on object type specified.

 Options
 =======================================

-url:        "Url to stress test e.g. 'http://acme.com'."
+- url:        "Url to stress test e.g. 'http://acme.com'."
-rps:        "Number of requests to make simultaneously."
+- rps:        "Number of requests to make simultaneously."
-object:     "Custom object to post e.g. {'foo':'bar'}."
+- object:     "Custom object to post e.g. {'foo':'bar'}."
-objectType: "Type of object to post. e.g. 'xml' or 'json'."
+- objectType: "Type of object to post. e.g. 'xml' or 'json'."
-numR:       "Total number of requests to make."
+- numR:       "Total number of requests to make."
-type:       "HTTP request type you'd like to make.
+- type:       "HTTP request type you'd like to make.
 Either 'GET' or 'POST'.")
-headers:    "Set HTTP headers.
-Format should be for example 'Auth:SomeToken,X-Header:Sugar'. \nHeaders should be separated by commas.")
+- headers:    "Set HTTP headers.
+Format should be for example 'Auth:SomeToken,X-Header:Sugar'.
+                Headers should be separated by commas.")

+*** Headers are optional.
+Content-Type headers are set automatically based on object type specified.